CM Syntax - Introduction

-I'm glad to see you're still interested and want to learn more.
+I'm glad you're still interested and want to learn more.
 In this post, we will uncover one of - to me at least - the most interesting aspects of CM: Syntax Extensions.

-The key aspect here is to be able to expand the SLE for whatever platform you are working on into something that fits your requirements in a more efficient and/or friendly manner.
+The key aspect here is to expand the SLE for whatever platform you are working on into something that fits your requirements more efficiently and/or is friendly.